SkippyZero/Genesis-Field-Theory/README.md

 - a replacement for standard cosmological models

 GenFT is presented as an **open-ended conceptual framework** rather than an established scientific theory.
+None of the models, equations, or results in this repository constitute validated physical laws.
+All rotation curve fits, halo models, and numerical results are experimental and should not be interpreted as empirical confirmation.
+This work is presented for transparency, reproducibility, and open scientific discussion.

 ---